michelepatella/mmeletricarservice.it/README.md

 - Versioned deployments with easy rollback to previous stable releases
 - Management of environment variables
 - Automatic caching of static content and serverless responses at the edge
+- Automatic scaling with traffic demand
 - Security features including firewall
-- Automatic scaling with traffic demand
+- Logs monitoring
 - Integrated analytics

 <br>